adrianparilli/virtnbdbackup-docker/README.md

 And again, stopping it with the command `exit` from its shell.

-For more usage examples (including latest features) refer to source code [README](https://github.com/abbbi/virtnbdbackup/blob/master/README.md)

-## Quick Notes for SysAdmins:
+## Quick Notes for SysAdmins

-- Modifications on VM's XML files while domains are running, requires to restart such domains.
+- When libvirt <= 7.6.0, modifications on VM's XML files to enable incremental backup capability can be made while domains are running, but requires to restart such domains for changes take effect.
+- Only a 'full' backup chain operation requires to start the domain in advance.
+All other operations (copy, diff, inc) doesn't need the domain running.
+- Both 'full and 'inc' checkpoints created while domain is running are stored in memory, but only saved to qcow images as bitmaps when domain is shut down.
+Under OS or libvirt failing scenarios (e.g. power drops, system crashes, etc.) non-saved checkpoints are lost, resulting into broken backup chains that can't receive more incremental checkpoints.
+This is due to Qemus Bitmap Persistence's way of working and more details can be found [here.](https://qemu-project.gitlab.io/qemu/interop/bitmaps.html#id17) Involved backups can be normally restored, though.
-- Restoration jobs are independent of domain's state (it can be running or not) but actual restoration of domain has to be done by hand, by:
+- Restoration task is independent of domain's state, but actual domain restoring has to be done by hand, by:
   - Stopping the domain
   - Renaming / replacing image files on its final location
   - Starting the domain
-- Newest versions of virtnbdbackup don't require to start a domain each time you need to perform an incremental backup, but this is still required in order to create a new backup chain.
+  Files as persistent NVRAMs are automatically restored
+- Ensure to read and understand documentation regarding virtnbdbackup completely

+Any pull request to improve this work is more than welcome!